ychili/galleries/docs/Manual.rst

 The ``overlaps`` and ``freq`` commands are used for analyzing the co-occurrence of different tags.
-First, run ``galleries overlaps`` to generate an overlap table for one or more tag fields
+First, run ``galleries overlaps`` to generate an overlap table for one or more tag fields.
 An overlap table contains the number of times two tags co-occur in a gallery, i.e. overlap.
 The overlap table is stored in JSON format.